Battle of Kasserine Pass: Sidi Bou Zid

 Rommel did not consider the Eighth Army a serious threat because, until Tripoli was open, Montgomery could maintain only a small force in south Tunisia.
 Ships commenced unloading on February 9 but the port was not fully operational until the end of the month.
 Rommel made a proposal in early February to Comando Supremo (Italian High Command in Rome) to attack with two battlegroups, including detachments from the 5th Panzer Army, toward two U.S. supply bases just to the west of the western arm of the mountains in Algeria.
-A quick thrust could capture the supplies and disrupt a U.S. attempt to concentrate forces near Tebessa.
+A quick thrust could capture the supplies and disrupt a U.S. attempt to concentrate forces near Tébessa.
 Arnim objected and the attack was delayed for a week until agreement was reached to mount Operation Frühlingswind, a thrust by the 5th Panzer Army through the U.S. communications and supply center of Sidi Bou Zid.
 Rommel's forces, 60 mi to the south-west, would conduct Operation Morgenluft to capture Gafsa and advance on Tozeur.

 On February 14 the 10th and 21st Panzer divisions began the Battle of Sidi Bou Zid, about 10 mi west of Faïd, in the interior plain of the Atlas Mountains.
 The U.S. tanks were defeated and the infantry, poorly sited on three hills and unable to give mutual support, was isolated.
 A counterattack the next day was easily repulsed and on February 16 the Germans advanced towards Sbeitla.
-After the success at Sidi Bou Zid, Rommel ordered the Afrika Korps Assault Group to attack Gafsa on February 15, but, on the night before, Anderson ordered the defenders to evacuate Gafsa and make the main defence line the hills around Feriana, as he believed Gafsa should not be defended against a large attack.
+After the success at Sidi Bou Zid, Rommel ordered the Afrika Korps Assault Group to attack Gafsa on February 15, but the night before, Anderson ordered the defenders to evacuate Gafsa and make the main defence line the hills around Feriana, as he believed Gafsa should not be defended against a large attack.
 The next day, because of the threat to the southern flank, Anderson obtained Eisenhower's agreement and ordered a withdrawal from the Eastern Dorsale, to the line of the Western Dorsale from Feriana northwards.
 Early on February 17, Fredendall ordered a withdrawal from Sbeitla and Feriana.
 The U.S. II Corps was able to concentrate at the Kasserine and Sbiba Passes, on the western arm of the mountains.
 U.S. casualties were 2,546 men, 103 tanks, 280 vehicles, 18 field guns, three anti-tank guns and an anti-aircraft battery.